coderefinery/git-intro/content/remotes.md

 What this means is that we have now an empty project with either an HTTPS or an SSH address: click on the HTTPS and SSH buttons to see what happens.

-To push changes to the project you will either need SSH keys for the SSH address (preferred) or you will have to use your GitHub username and password when using the HTTPS address.  **If you don't know what to do, use HTTPS.**
+To push changes to the project please **select SSH**.
+For this to work [you will need your SSH keys configured](https://coderefinery.github.io/installation/ssh/).

 ---